Noj-Tech/data-layer/readme.md

     └── Custom Modules
 ```

-The core does not depend on a specific framework, HTTP client, or storage solution.
+The core does not depend on a specific framework, HTTP client, or storage implementation.

+---

 ## Cache

 Caching is a first-class capability of the data layer.

-A cache can be registered as a module:
+A cache store can be registered on the layer:

 ```ts
 const layer = createLayer();